cherylkc/catalog-service/docs/index.md

 # Wordhoard API Documentation

 Welcome to Wordhoard’s API documentation!
-This is your gateway to all the information you need to effectively use our API.
+This is your gateway to all the information you need to effectively use the API.

-To get started, visit our [Overview](overview.md) page or dive right into our Quickstart guide below.
+To get started, visit our [Overview](overview.md) page or dive right into our [Getting Started](books/tutorials/getting-started.md) guide below.

 ## Getting started